What is CBD oil?

 Whilst CBD is emerging as a medicine with many applications and the science to back it up, hemp oil is packed full of nutrients and is making its way into the world as a great food or supplement.

-As CBD is a primary cannabinoid used to treat a range of minor to serious medical conditions, it is important that those seeking therapeutic products know the difference between hemp and CBD.
-Although these two products are technically derived from the same species of plant, their content and uses are unique.
+As CBD is a primary cannabinoid used to help a range of minor to serious medical conditions, it is important that those seeking therapeutic products know the difference between hemp and CBD.

 We always recommend checking with your doctor before starting any new supplement.
 This is especially important if you are taking doctor-prescribed medications.